Introduction

 Entertainment Division Grand Prize

-Nintendo's open-world adventure game that redefined interactive environmental design.
+Nintendo's open-world adventure game lauded for revolutionizing interactive environmental design.

 Naoki Urasawa